Programs and Funding Opportunities

 The Summer Institute on Course (Re)Design helps instructors examine principles of how people learn, identify assessment strategies to strengthen student learning, and refine components of classes that can be made more inclusive.

 Instructors may apply for grants of up to $500 to support the integration of learning activities into an existing undergraduate or graduate course.
 The competition is open to all tenured and tenure-track faculty, clinical instructional faculty, and lecturers and lectors who have continuing appointments.
 Contact Kyle Vitale, Assistant Director of Faculty Teaching Initiatives, for more information.

-Faculty (ladder and non-ladder) may apply for awards of up to $10,000 to experiment with or design and develop new digital interventions that impact student engagement in the classroom.
-Contact John Harford (firstname.lastname@example.org), Instructional Technology, for more information.
+Faculty (ladder and non-ladder) may apply for awards of up to $10,000 to experiment with or design and develop new teaching interventions that impact student engagement in the classroom.
+Write to firstname.lastname@example.org for more information.